vue-generators/vue-form-generator-docs/installation.md

 VueFormGenerator uses [fecha](https://github.com/taylorhakes/fecha) and [lodash](https://lodash.com/) internally.

-While core fields don't need external dependencies, optional fields in the full package may need additional libraries.
+While core fields don't require external dependencies, optional fields in the full package may need additional libraries.
 These dependencies fall into two camps: jQuery or Vanilla.
 You can find almost the same functionality in both flavors.
 That way, it's your choice to depend on jQuery or not.